sjbrown/misc_work/genesis/rules.md

 At the beginning of the game, split the gig cards into "locked" and "unlocked" decks.

+Tastes and trends change in music, and the gigs that were available last week might not be available this week.

+ * Shuffle the "unlocked" deck.
+ * Burn one of the "unlocked" gig cards - remove it from the game.
+   * **Special rule**: only at the beginning of the game, you **do not** burn one of the Gig cards.
+ * Lay out four gig cards face-up
+ * The band will now choose one of the face-up Gig cards by consensus
+   * If the gig card has requirements the band must meet them
+ * If consensus cannot be reached, the band breaks up

+### Meeting Gig Requirements

+If a gig requires a minimum number of CROWD, that is the minimum amount of crowd **the band** must have.
+If the band doesn't quite have enough CROWD for a gig, band members can bring their friends to the show.

+But there is a cost to bring friends out to a gig.
+You might need to provide transportation or promise your friends some freebies to get them to come out.
+But it won't cost as much if the band has started making a name for itself.

+For every amount of COIN you spend shown on the ⛟ symbol of the gig card, CLOUT of your friends will come see the show, up to the maximum of your personal CROWD.

+For example, let's take a gig that requires 20 CROWD, and the band only has 15 CROWD.
+The band, which has 2 CLOUT, wants to play this gig, which has a ⛟ symbol showing 3.
+Player 1 has 5 CROWD and Player 2 has 3 CROWD.

+So the players need to cover the 5 CROWD difference between 20 and 15.

+Player 1 spends 3 COIN, the amount shown on the ⛟ symbol.
+Since the band has 2 CLOUT, this brings 2 of Player 1's friends to the show.

+Now there is a 3 CROWD difference between 20 and 15.

+Player 2 spends 6 COIN, 2× amount shown on the ⛟ symbol.
+Since the band has 2 CLOUT, this could bring 4 of Player 2's friends to the show, but since they only have 3 CROWD, it only brings the maximum, 3 friends.

+Now there 20 people coming to the show, so the band qualifies to play the gig.

+**Note**, when you bring friends to a show, **do not modify** your CROWD or the band's CROWD.

 ## Playing a Gig

+Every gig card has a chart that tells you what gig score you need to get to get ✰ (or whether you bomb).

+Build up your gig score by playing "covers", "originals", and "recorded originals".

+### Playing "covers"

+Most gigs allow you to play covers.
+To play a cover, just roll a six-sided die, and add that number to your gig score.

+### Playing recorded originals

+Just add the recorded score to your gig score.

+You cannot play an original more than once per gig, whether it is recorded or not.

+### Playing originals

+You cannot play an original more than once per gig.

+Set the song sheet in the middle of the table.
+On the song sheet are columns of squares.
+Each column is called a "song part".

+### Taking your points

+(If you gain CLOUT, you might unlock new Gig cards - add them to the "unlocked" Gig deck)

 ## Downtime Phase